pomme-clic/s-money-documentation/docs/docs/payment/card-payment.md

 # Card payment

 The cardholder use his card or his mobile to pay in merchant (shop, online or automate) or to withdraw cash.

-First, in real time, Merchant PSP (Payment Service Provider) and his bank call Xpollens to ask authorization to deliver payment.
+First, in real time (Step 1 authorization), Merchant PSP (Payment Service Provider) and his bank call Xpollens to ask authorization to deliver payment.
 You have an exchange between cardholder and merchant.
+When requesting authorization (step 1), this amount (the money) is simply "reserved" on the user's account so that this amount cannot be used elsewhere and that it is actually debited once the merchant sends his request for clearing.
+(Step 2 Settlement).

-After, in second time, one or more day after, merchant bank proceeds a clearing and send an order of settlement to Xpollens.
+After, in second time (step 2), one or more day after, merchant bank proceeds a clearing and send an order of settlement to Xpollens.

 <Image src="docs/CardOP_Payment.png" alt="usecase 1"/>